 The new international regulatory framework for banks, Basel III, has been developed and includes requirements regarding regulatory capital, liquidity, leverage ratio and counterparty credit risk measurements.
 In December 2010, the Basel Committee issued the first version of the Basel III framework and a revised version was issued in June 2012.
 On 26 June 2013, the European parliament and Council adopted a legislative package (known as CRD IV) for the implementation of the Basel III framework in the European Union and to strengthen the regulation of the banking sector.
 CRD IV replaces the current Capital Requirements Directives (2006/48/EC and 2006/49/EC) with a Directive (2013/36/EU) (the CRD IV Directive) and a Regulation ((EU) No. 575/2013) (CRR).
 The global implementation plan of the framework extends throughout 2018.
-The Ministry of Industries and Innovation formed a committee to implement CRD IV in Iceland.
-A bill (no. 990, case 571), amending the Act on Financial Undertakings in order to implement CRD IV in Iceland was introduced on 25 February 2015 before the Icelandic parliament.
-It is still in initial review stage before the Icelandic parliament and has not yet passed into law.
+The Ministry of Industries and Innovation has formed a committee to implement three separate amendments.
+The first amendment was introduced on 9 July 2015 by Act No. 57/2015, which amended the Act on Financial Undertakings No. 161/2002.
+This amendment includes the CRD IV's provisions on capital buffers and adopts for the Minister of Finance and Economic Affairs a regulation implementing the provisions of the CRR and related technical standards.
+The timeframe for implementation of the additional amendments in Iceland has not yet been published.

-The introduction of new rules in Iceland reflecting CRD IV could limit the Bank's ability to effectively manage its capital requirements.
+The introduction of new rules in Iceland reflecting CRD IV and the CRR could limit the Bank's ability to effectively manage its capital requirements.
 These and other changes to capital adequacy and liquidity requirements imposed on the Bank may require the Bank to raise additional tier 1, core tier 1 and tier 2 capital by way of further issuances of securities and could result in existing tier 1 and tier 2 securities ceasing to count towards the Bank's regulatory capital, either at the same level as at present or at all.
 Any failure by the Bank to maintain any increased regulatory capital requirements or to comply with any other requirements introduced by regulators could result in intervention by regulators or the imposition of sanctions, which may have a material adverse effect on the Bank's financial condition and results of operations and may also have other effects on the Bank's financial performance and on the pricing of the Notes, both with or without the intervention by regulators or the imposition of sanctions.
-Prospective investors in the Notes should consult their own advisers as to the consequences of the implementation of CRD IV in Iceland.
+Prospective investors in the Notes should consult their own advisers as to the consequences of the implementation of CRD IV and the CRR in Iceland.